Marriage Allowance: what is it and who can get it?

 Giving up £1,260 of your £12,570 personal allowance to your partner, reduces their tax by up to £252 each tax year.

-How much do you get for the Marriage Allowance?
+How much is the Marriage Allowance?

 The Marriage Allowance is worth up to £252 in the current tax year.
 However, if you have never claimed it before and were eligible, you can backdate your claim to include any tax year since 5 April 2018.